AstroCGHA/ERA5-Reanalysis/README.md

 These notebooks include synoptic and mesoscale (e.g. convective and kinematic) parameters.

+Python packages mostly used in these notebooks are Cartopy, Matplotlib, MetPy, NumPy, and Xarray.
+Make sure you have those!

 ---------------
+As of July 6, 2023

+Major Tweak(s):
+1. Added a notebook for 0-3 km Streamwise Helicity and 0-500 m Streamwise Vorticity.

 As of June 30, 2023

 Major Tweak(s):
-1. Added a notebook for 0-3 km Storm-Relative (SR) Motion and both 0-1 & 0-3 km SR Helicity.
+1. Added a notebook for 0-6 km Mean Storm Motion and both 0-1 & 0-3 km Storm-Relative Helicity (SRH).

 As of April 6, 2023